scilus/scil-documentation/source/tools/cbrain.rst

 You can ask for an account by following this link https://portal.cbrain.mcgill.ca/

-Here is the documentation: https://github.com/aces/cbrain/wiki
+Here is the documentation: https://github.com/aces/cbrain/wiki.
+Also check our videos tab in the Teams' General channel for an introduction to CBRAIN.

 Once you've got an account please send a message on the Teams channel `ComputeCanada` to be added to the SCIL group and get access to the data provider on beluga.